-To improve population vaccination readiness, especially among the highlighted groups with low or no vaccination preparedness, and to contain the spread of S-CoV-2, the following points should be considered: Concerning the isk perception, protective behavior and acceptance of measures all known associations between the currently prevalent variant, the expected number of cases and the number of severe cases should be communicated transparently and in understandable language, should identify existing uncertainties.
+To improve population vaccination readiness, especially among the highlighted groups with low or no vaccination preparedness, and to contain the spread of SARS-CoV-2, the following points should be considered: Concerning the risk perception, protective behavior and acceptance of measures all known associations between the currently prevalent variant, the expected number of cases and the number of severe cases should be communicated transparently and in understandable language.
+Furthermore, they should identify existing uncertainties.
 Specific tips for minimizing risks can help here.
 These should be disseminated via radio, TV and social media.
-In terms of the knowledge about S-CoV-2 an its variants, the acceptance measures and the vaccination readiness should be clearly explained why booster vaccination with currently available vaccines is important.
-In general, access to vaccination should continue to be expanded and barriers reduced, education about vaccination and vaccines should continue, and overall attention should be paid to respectful and factual communication, especially by public .
+In terms of the knowledge about SARS-CoV-2 and its variants, the acceptance of measures and the vaccination readiness should be clearly explained.
+It should be also explain why booster vaccination with currently available vaccines is important.
+In general, access to vaccination should continue to be expanded and barriers reduced, education about vaccination and vaccines should continue, and overall attention should be paid to respectful and factual communication, especially by public figures.
 In addition, compulsory vaccination is currently being discussed to close the existing vaccination gap.
 This might be necessary to get people vaccinated who cannot be convinced to vaccinate by existing measures and scientific education.

 References